alexandergerber/courses-tsa/chapter2.md

 - Plot `AP_decomp` and inspect the output.
 - Extract only the seasonal component form `AP_decomp` and save it as `AP_seasonal `. `?decompose` is helpful here.
 Look for the caption "Value".
 This section describes the output object of a function.
 `@hint`
+Use the `$` sign get access to the seasonal component.

 `@pre_exercise_code`
 ```{r}